ExMember/exmember.github.io/_drafts/the_value_of_bitcoin.md

 Not all commodities are suitable as money.
 Barrels of crude oil are too heavy to carry to the store.
 Pork bellies rot if they are not kept frozen.

-Gold and silver have been used as money throughout most of the world.
+Gold and silver are commodities that have been used as money throughout most of the world.

 ### Representative currency